Plumsail/forms-docs/source/design-sp.rst

 .. |editors| image:: /images/startSP/editors.png
    :alt: JavaScript and CSS editors

-Another thing that you can alter on any form is JavaScript and with our rich JavaScript API there is a lot that can be done with it.
+Another thing that you can alter on any form is JavaScript and with our rich :doc:`JavaScript API </javascript/general>` there is a lot that can be done with it.

 Please, make sure that you are familiar with the events present in JavaScript API as these events need to be used in order to get access to all forms elements.
 In this section you can check out the practical examples of using JavaScript API to make forms more dynamic.

 Form Sets
 --------------------------------------------------
 You are not limited to three Forms per Content Type.
-In fact, you can create many sets of forms as necessary.
+In fact, you can create many :doc:`Form Sets </designer/form-sets>` as necessary.
 Add a new one by clicking the **+ sign**:

 |pic9|

 .. |pic9| image:: /images/startSP/addFormSet.png
    :alt: Add a Form Set

-A common use for Form Sets is to provide unique forms for members of certain groups and that can be easily configured in the menu when you create a new Form Set:
+Сommon use for Form Sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, that can be easily configured in the menu when you create a new Form Set:

 |pic10|

 .. |pic10| image:: /images/designer/form-sets/2-FormSetsConfig.png
    :alt: Form Sets Group Configuration

 But you are not limited to it.
-In fact, you can leave it empty and instead use custom routing to redirect users to the appropriate form based on other conditions, such as field values on the form or user's properties:
+In fact, you can leave it empty and instead use :ref:`designer-customrouting` to redirect users to the appropriate form based on other conditions, such as field values on the form or user's properties:

 |pic11|